-- PC5 signal strength of current U2N Relay UE is below a (pre)configured signal strength threshold;

-- Cell (re)selection, handover or Uu RLF has been indicated by U2N Relay UE via PC5-RRC signalling; - When Remote UE receives a PC5-S link release message from U2N Relay UE; - When U2N Remote UE detects PC5 RLF: - Indicated by upper layer.
+- PC5 signal strength of current U2N Relay UE is below a (pre)configured signal strength threshold; - Cell reselection, handover, Uu RLF, or Uu RRC connection establishment/resume failure has been indicated by U2N Relay UE via PC5-RRC signalling; - When U2N Remote UE receives a PC5-S link release message from U2N Relay UE; - When U2N Remote UE detects PC5 RLF; - Indicated by upper layer.

-For L2 U2N Remote UEs in RRC_IDLE/INACTIVE and L3 U2N Remote UEs, the cell (re)selection procedure and relay (re)selection procedure run independently.
-If both suitable cells and suitable U2N Relay UEs are available, it is up to UE implementation to select either a cell or a U2N Relay UE.
-A L3 U2N Remote UE may select a cell and a U2N Relay UE simultaneously and this is up to implementation of L3 U2N Remote UE.
+For L2 U2N Remote UEs in RRC_IDLE or RRC_INACTIVE and L3 U2N Remote UEs, the cell (re)selection procedure and relay (re)selection procedure run independently.
+If both suitable cells and suitable U2N Relay UEs are available, it is up to the U2N Remote UE implementation to select either a cell or a U2N Relay UE.
+A L3 U2N Remote UE may select a cell and a L3 U2N Relay UE simultaneously and this is up to implementation of L3 U2N Remote UE.

-For both L2 and L3 U2N Relay UEs in RRC_IDLE/INACTIVE, the PC5-RRC message(s) are used to inform their connected Remote UE(s) when U2N Relay UEs select a new cell.
-The PC5-RRC message(s) are also used to inform their connected L2 or L3 U2N Remote UE(s) when L2/L3 U2N Relay UE performs handover or detects Uu RLF.
+For both L2 and L3 U2N Relay UEs in RRC_IDLE or RRC_INACTIVE, the PC5-RRC message(s) are used to inform their connected U2N Remote UE(s) when U2N Relay UEs select a new cell.
+The PC5-RRC message(s) are also used to inform their connected L2 or L3 U2N Remote UE(s) when L2 or L3 U2N Relay UE performs handover, detects Uu RLF, or its Uu RRC connection establishment/resume fails.
 Upon reception of the PC5 RRC message for notification, it is up to U2N Remote UE implementation whether to release or keep the unicast PC5 link.
-If U2N Remote UE decides to release the unicast PC5 link, it triggers the L2 release procedure and may perform relay reselection.
+If U2N Remote UE decides to release the unicast PC5 link, it triggers the PC5 release procedure and may perform cell or relay reselection.